ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-influence of a Newspaper.
+Influence of a Newspaper.
 A school teacher, who has been engaged
 a long time in his profession, and witnessed

 the influence of a newspaper upon the
 minds of a family of children, writes to the
-editor of the Ogdensburg Sentinel as fol
+editor of the Ogdensburg Sentinel as fol­
-lows:
+lows;
 I found it to be a universal fact, without
 exception, that those scholars of both sexes

-and of all ages who have had aceess&quot;&quot;
+and of all ages who have had access to
 newspapers at home, when compared with
 those who have not, are
-t.
-Better readers, excelling in pronuncl
+1. Better readers, excelling in pronunci­
 ation and emphasis, and consequently read
 more understandingly.
-e.
-They are better spellers, and define
+2. They are better spellers, and define
-wrrde witl, wreater ease and accuracy.
+words with greater ease and accuracy.

-a.
-They obtain a practical knowledge of;
+3. They obtain a practical knowledge of

-geography in aimost hal te stt&quot;&quot;&quot;
+geography in almost hall the time it te­
 quires others, as the newspaper has made
 them familiar with the location of the im

 portant places, nations, their governments
 and doings on the globe.

-I. They are better grammarians, lor hav.
+4. They are better grammarians, for hav-

 ing become familiar with every variety of

-f.; ;I
+e o o e  a o o  e e e

-style, in the pewspaper, iom ih si&quot;
+style, in the rewspaper, from the cominon
 place advertisement to the finished and
 classical oration of the statesman, they more
 readily comprehend the meaning of the

-text, and consequently anmly ae us&quot;&quot;t&quot;&quot;
+text, and consequently analyse its consttey­
 tion with accuracy.

+5. They write better compositions, usins
+better language, containing more thoughts,
+more clearly and connectedly expressed.

+6. Those young men who have fof years
 </td></tr></table>

 ---